Primary vs. secondary market research: What they are and when to use each

 What is Secondary Research?

-Secondary research is findings you did not gather yourself.
+Secondary research are findings you did not gather yourself.
 Some secondary research is for sale and some is offered for free by organizations that have a motive for sharing their data.
 Before you accept secondary research offered for free, dig into the methodology used to collect it to confirm it is unbiased an trustworthy.

 5 resources for free (or partially free) secondary research: